Plutonomicon/cardano-transaction-lib/doc/blockfrost.md

 ### 7. Test suite setup on PureScript side

-`executePlutipTestsWithBlockfrost` is a helper function that reads all the variables above and takes care of contract environment setup.
+`executeContractTestsWithBlockfrost` is a helper function that reads all the variables above and takes care of contract environment setup.

 It accepts a number of arguments:

-1. A test spec config, e.g. `Test.Spec.Runner.defaultConfig`
+1. A test spec config, e.g. `Test.Spec.Runner.defaultConfig` - it's probably better to increase the timeout.
 2. A `Contract` config, e.g. `Contract.Config.testnetConfig`
 3. An optional CTL runtime config
-4. A Plutip test suite
+4. A `ContractTest` suite

 See [this example](../test/Blockfrost/Contract.purs), which can be executed with `npm run blockfrost-test` command.
 It will automatically load the exported variables from [`test/blockfrost.env`](../test/blockfrost.env).

 ## Running `Contract`s with Blockfrost

-`mkBlockfrostBackendParams` can be called on a populated `BlockfrostBackendParams` to create a `QueryBackendParams` value. `backendParams` field of `ContractParams` uses a value of this type.
+`mkBlockfrostBackendParams` can be called on a populated `BlockfrostBackendParams` record to create a `QueryBackendParams` value. `backendParams` field of `ContractParams` uses a value of this type.
+And `ContractParams` can in turn be used with `runContract`.

 ```
 type BlockfrostBackendParams =